-The Distributed Compute Protocol is a powerful tool for future-thinking business:
+The Distributed Compute Protocol provides many benefits for future-thinking businesses:

-Serverless infrastructure for greatly reduced OpEx.
+Serverless infrastructure to greatly reduce OpEx.

-Secure on-premises data processing without managing servers.
+Secure on-premises computing.

-Powerful no-code workflows for enabling digital transformation.
+Powerful no-code applications for non-developers to use.

-Complete data mobility with zero provider lock-in.
+Complete system mobility and zero cloud lock-in.

-Kings Distributed Systems Ltd. is the official partner of DCL for managing enterprise users.
+Kings Distributed Systems Ltd. is the official partner of DCL that deals with all enterprise users of DCP.
 Their team provides the dedicated support and knowledge to help achieve your business goals.

-Both strategy and operations are increasingly impacted by the need for large-scale compute resources.
-With OpEx on cloud commanding a growing share of almost every company's budget and data concerns increasing, the current cloud architecture may very likely be unsustainable.
+Daily business operations are increasingly impacted by the need for large amounts of compute.
+With OpEx and data security concerns growing, the current cloud architecture may be unsustainable.

 To reduce this uncertainty and provide abundant compute resources, KDS builds enterprise-grade networks built on DCP.
-Its mission is to allow business of any size to meet increasing processing requirements while keeping data secure.
+Its mission is to allow business of any size to meet increasing processing requirements while keeping their data secure.

 Features